thibaut-neoledge/azure-docs.fr-fr/articles/virtual-machines/virtual-machines-linux-redhat-create-upload-vhd.md

         ResourceDisk.EnableSwap=y
         ResourceDisk.SwapSizeMB=2048    ## NOTE: set this to whatever you need it to be.

-14. Annulez l'inscription de l'abonnement (le cas échéant) en exécutant la commande suivante :
+14. Unregister the subscription (if necessary) by running the following command:

         # sudo subscription-manager unregister

-15. Exécutez les commandes suivantes pour annuler le déploiement de la machine virtuelle et préparer son déploiement sur Azure :
+15. Run the following commands to deprovision the virtual machine and prepare it for provisioning on Azure:

         # sudo waagent -force -deprovision
         # export HISTSIZE=0
         # logout

-16. Cliquez sur **Action > Arrêter** dans le Gestionnaire Hyper-V. Votre disque dur virtuel Linux est alors prêt pour le téléchargement dans Azure.
+16. Click **Action > Shut Down** in Hyper-V Manager.
+Your Linux VHD is now ready to be uploaded to Azure.

-### <a id="rhel7xhyperv"> </a>Préparer une machine virtuelle RHEL 7.1/7.2 à partir du Gestionnaire Hyper-V###
+### <a name="<a-id="rhel7xhyperv">-</a>prepare-a-rhel-7.1/7.2-virtual-machine-from-hyper-v-manager###"></a><a id="rhel7xhyperv"> </a>Prepare a RHEL 7.1/7.2 virtual machine from Hyper-V Manager###

-1. Dans le Gestionnaire Hyper-V, sélectionnez la machine virtuelle.
+1. In Hyper-V Manager, select the virtual machine.

-2. Cliquez sur **Connecter** pour ouvrir une fenêtre de console de la machine virtuelle.
+2. Click **Connect** to open a console window for the virtual machine.

-3. Créez un fichier nommé **network** dans le répertoire `/etc/sysconfig/` et entrez-y le texte suivant :
+3. Create a file named **network** in the `/etc/sysconfig/` directory that contains the following text:

         NETWORKING=yes
         HOSTNAME=localhost.localdomain

-4. Créez un fichier nommé **ifcfg-eth0** dans le répertoire et entrez-y le texte suivant :
+4. Create a file named **ifcfg-eth0** in the `/etc/sysconfig/network-scripts/` directory that contains the following text:

         DEVICE=eth0
         ONBOOT=yes